 Worsted Spun vs. Woolen Spun

 You’ll also want to identify whether the suggested yarn in the pattern is woolen spun or worsted spun.
-Woolen spun is smooth, while worsted spun is a little more rustic.
+Worsted spun is smooth, while woolen spun is a little more rustic.

 Look at the picture that accompanies this section.
 There are two yarns, one brown and one light green.
 They are the same weight and have the same number of plies.
 The one on the left is woolen spun, and the one on the right is worsted spun.
-There is a lot of technical information about the differences between woolen spun and worsted spun yarn, which you can read about here on the MDK blog.
+If you want to dive deep into all the technical information about the differences between woolen spun and worsted spun yarn, you can read about it here on the MDK blog.

 For many projects, it won’t make much of a difference if you’re switching yarn construction.
 If you’re making socks or colorwork, though, or working on a project that requires clear stitch definition, you should pay extra attention to how your yarn is spun.